Thursday, September 29, 2016 – Zine Zone Grand Opening

 looking at everyday struggles through the lens of being black, queer and non-binary. i make zines that challenge popular notions of the way we think about inclusivity of intersecting identities, particularly black identities, in white dominated spaces.

 Zinesboro is a roving zine library and smalltime publisher based out of Carrboro, NC.
 Our goal is to promote and share DIY arts through pop-up events around the Triangle and publish original artzines and chapbooks.

 A collaborative project that arose out of our desire to do more than simply meet, write and discuss in a writer’s group.

-I have a collection of zines and printed media spanning over the course of the past 4 years of my life.
-I am also the drummer of Fetish Gear and local heavy music merch girl 🙂
+Zoe has a collection of zines and printed media spanning over the course of the past 4 years of my life.
+She is also the drummer of Fetish Gear and local heavy music merch girl. 🙂